cscannell-inacloud/Microsoft-Teams-Docs/teams/botsconversation.md

 ### Mentions

-You can retrieve all menions in the message by calling the `GetMentions()` function in the BotFramework C# SDK.
+You can retrieve all mentions in the message by calling the `GetMentions()` function in the BotFramework C# SDK.
 This should return an array of all the @mentions sent in the "entities" section of the schema.

 Note that bots in a channel only respond if @mentioned and therefore the body of the text message will always include the @Bot name.
 Ensure your message parsing excludes that.
 For example:

 ```
 Mention[] m = sourceMessage.GetMentions();
+var messageText = sourceMessage.Text;

 for (int i = 0;i < m.Length;i++)
 {